lucasdillmann/dynamic-query/README.md

 supply a String, but it will probably fail even if a valid String representation of a UUID is being used.

 Such scenarios where a type conversion is needed are handled automatically by Dynamic Query.
-Using JPA APIs, it will detect the target type of the involved field and will automatically convert the value to such target type.
+Using JPA APIs, it will detect the target type of the involved field and will try to automatically convert the value to such target type.

 Below are the list of types that are natively supported:
 - BigDecimal